Prickly Chaff Flower - Introduction, Health Benefits, Uses, and Side Effects of Rough Chaff

 2. Morphology

 Rough Chaff is an erect and stiff annual herb that grows pointing up to 50 gm in height, the branches have downward-pointed thrones.
-The leaves are simple, egg-shaped, and green, The leaves have numerous oil glands which exude strongly scented volatile oil and its flowers are small and face downwards.
+The leaves are simple, egg-shaped, and green, the leaves have numerous oil glands which exude strongly scented volatile oil and its flowers are small and face downwards.
 Old flowers are found at the bottom and fresh ones are on the upper portion.
 Although can properly grow in a variety of climatic specifications and environmental conditions, the optimum conditions are found in countries having warm climates.

 3. Chemical Constituent